 The Company owns and operates through wholly owned subsidiaries three regional theme parks and is in the business of acquiring, developing and operating local and regional theme parks and attractions in the United States.
 The Company's wholly owned subsidiaries are Wild Animal Safari, Inc. a Georgia corporation ("Wild Animal - Georgia"), Wild Animal, Inc., a Missouri corporation ("Wild Animal - Missouri"), and Aggieland-Parks, Inc., a Texas corporation ("Aggieland Wild Animal - Texas").
 Wild Animal - Georgia owns and operates the Wild Animal Safari theme park in Pine Mountain, Georgia (the "Georgia Park").
-Wild Animal - Missouri owns and operates the Wild Animal Safari theme park in Pine Mountain, Georgia (the "Georgia Park").
 Wild Animal - Missouri owns and operates the Wild Animal Safari theme park located in Strafford, Missouri (the "Missouri Park").
 Aggieland Wild Animal - Texas owns and operates the Aggieland Wild Animal Safari theme park near Bryan/College Station, Texas (the "Texas Park").
 The Company acquired the Georgia Park on June 13, 2005, the Missouri Park on March 5, 2008, and the Texas Park on April 27, 2020.

 The Company's Parks are open year round, but experience increased seasonal attendance, typically beginning in the latter half of March through early September.
 As a result, combined third and fourth quarter net sales have historically ranged from 68% to 72% of annual attendance based net sales.
-For the Company's 2021 fiscal year, the first full year including Aggieland Safari, combined third and fourth quarter net sales were approximately 60% of annual attendance based net sales.
+For the Company's 2021 fiscal year, the first full year including the Texas Park, combined third and fourth quarter net sales were approximately 60% of annual attendance based net sales.